sig-gis/gee-trainings/02_intro-gee2/02_browsing-preprocessing.md

 # Satellite images in GEE - Browsing & pre-processing

 This exercise will walk us through retrieving and visualizing Landsat 8 data collections.
-Create a new repository called ‘training-servir-gee’.
+Create a new script for this exercise.

 <img align="center" src="../images/intro-gee-images/03_new.png" hspace="15" vspace="10" width="600">

 Figure 3.
 Creating a new script.

-We set the name for our new script ‘sat_image_processing’.
+We'll set the name for our new script ‘sat_image_processing’.

 <img align="center" src="../images/intro-gee-images/04_name.png" hspace="15" vspace="10" width="400">